ladbible homepage

 They said: "There's also a lot of pressure to perform.

-"If you go to a party and it's a really exclusive one and the tickets were like £200 per person for example and you don't have sex with someone and your male partner's paid for the whole thing you'll feel a certain type of way.
+"If you go to a party and it's a really exclusive one and the tickets were like £200 per person for example and you don't have sex with someone and your male partner's paid for the whole thing, you'll feel a certain type of way.

-"You'll feel, you know, like you let them down or whatever so you end up in these situations where you're kind of having sex with people you don't necessarily want to have sex with people to justify the ticket price."
+"You'll feel, you know, like you let them down or whatever so you end up in these situations where you're kind of having sex with people you don't necessarily want to have sex with to justify the ticket price."

 The informant said they believed a lot of people were 'sexually open' and made it clear a lot of what happened in the swinging lifestyle was 'people having a great time expressing themselves', but warned some folks appeared to them to 'want to believe that a lot of what's happened to them is consensual'.